 To say that Napa Valley is synonymous with California wine is a bit of an understatement.
-It’s been well known as a glam destination for foodies and wine lovers for as long as most people can remember, but that wasn’t always the case.
+It’s been a destination for wine lovers as long as most people can remember, but that wasn’t always the case.
 When Gaetano Regusci purchased a 286 acre estate in the Stag’s Leap District in 1932, making wine was probably the last thing on his mind.
-The property had once been home to one of the state’s preeminent wineries, Occidental Winery, but between phylloxera, the Great Depression, and Prohibition, most wineries had since closed down or were barely making ends meet.
-Gaetano retained one small block of grapes for home winemaking, and used the property to produce mainly grain, meat, milk, walnuts and prunes.
+The property had been home to one of the state’s preeminent wineries, Occidental Winery.
+But between phylloxera, the Great Depression, and Prohibition, most wineries had since closed down or were barely making ends meet.
+Gaetano retained one block of grapes for home–winemaking, and used the property to produce grain, meat, milk, walnuts and prunes.

 Gaetano’s son, Angelo, took over the ranch in the early 1960’s.
 Around ten years later, he began planting Bordeaux varietals on the property for local wineries.
 Over the next decade, the wine industry began to flourish and Napa wines were gaining traction.